reichherzerp/PropPy/README.md

 #### Observer

-The Observer determines during the simulation when and what data to write out (observe).In each simulation step, the current particle state is evaluated by the Observer to check if one of the observing contions is satisfyed.
+The Observer determines during the simulation when and what data to write out (observe).In each simulation step, the current particle state is evaluated by the Observer to check if one of the observing conditions is satisfied.
 The conditions to observe can be based on the time (-> step) or the coordinates of the particle.
 The conditions to observe can be based on the time (or step) or the coordinates of the particle.

 step number [unique_steps] -> time (TimeEvolutionObservers)radius of observer sphere [shperes] -> sphere around source (SphericalObservers)cartesian coordinates [box_dimensions] -> box around source (BoxObserver) (not yet implemented)